Botcopy/docs/docs/window/events.md

 ## bc-form-submitted

-Fires when a custom Botcopy form is submitted.
+Fires when a Botcopy form is submitted.
 Optionally, some form fields may be exposed in the payload.

 ```js
 {